monta-20/EcomerceLaravel/Documentation/READme_III.txt

      If the user doesn't have any ongoing orders, the system creates a new order, associates it with the user, and then adds the selected product as a line item in that new order.

+26. Client card
+    - add page card for print the line of Commandes